david-alade/david-alade.github.io/projects/webcrawler.md

 ---
 layout: post
 author: David Alade
-tags: [webscraper, python]
+tags: [webcrawler, python]
-permalink: /webscraper
+permalink: /webcrawler
-title: Web Scraper
+title: Web Crawler
 ---

- Flood it is a simple game that I wrote in in the spring of 2022 for my Fundamentals of Computer Science 2 class.
-It uses the java image library and it runs using the Khoury tester library function "big-bang".

-When a player clicks a cell of a certain color, all cells of that color that are connected to the "flooded" componenet at the top left of the board become flooded.
-The goal of the game is to flood the entire board with a single color within the given amount of moves.
+The following is a python web crawler that traverses a website called "fakebook".
+The program implements the HTTP protocol to login to the site, and get pages from it.
+The goal of this crawler was to look for secret flags that are hidden throughout the site within the html code.

 ## Code